highfidelity/hifi-docs-grav-content/03.create/02.avatars/04.custom-animations/docs.md

 #### Understanding the AnimNode System

-The AnimNode system defines how an avatar moves is described in the Animation Graph JSON file.
+The AnimNode system defines how an avatar moves and is described in the Animation Graph JSON file.

 The movement of an avatar is determined by a complex blend of procedural animation, pre-recorded animation clips, and inverse kinematics.
-This blend is calculated every frame to ensure that the avatar body follows physics and controller input as rapidly as possible.
+This blend is calculated at every frame to ensure that the avatar body follows physics and controller input as rapidly as possible.
 It must handle animation for desktop users, HMD users, and users wearing a full set of HTC Vive trackers.
 It must be configured on the fly as sensors are added and removed from the system.
 It should also be open to extensions so unique animations and avatar configurations are possible.

-These are handled by the AnimNode system.
+These functionalities are handled by the AnimNode system.

 We've listed some features of the system:

 + The AnimNode system is a graph of nodes.
 + Some nodes are output only, such as pre-recorded animation clips.
 + Other nodes produce output by processing nodes below it in the graph and blending the results together.
 + By manipulating the node hierarchy, certain animation actions will occur before or after other animation actions.
 + The node parameters can be dynamically changed at runtime.
 This flexibility is necessary to achieve good visual results.
-+ The system is in the Animation Graph JSON file and is loaded during avatar initialization.
-We provide a default avatar-animation.json, however, this graph can be overridden.
++ The system is in the default Animation Graph JSON file and is loaded during avatar initialization.

-The AnimNode system sits in between high level avatar code, such as MyAvatar and Rig, and the rendering engine.
-The result of the AnimNode evaluation is sent directly to the renderer.

-The high level avatar code controls the AnimNode system through a key-value map called the AnimVarientMap, also known as animVars.
-Each key is a string, and each value is a basic type, such as a float or vector.

-By dynamically changing the animVars, the avatar code controls the animation system.

 ##### Key Concepts

 The AnimNode system operates like an expression parse tree.
-For example the following expression: 4 + 3 * 7 - (5 / (3 + 4)) + 6, can be represented by the following parse tree.
+For example the following expression: `4 + 3 * 7 - (5 / (3 + 4)) + 6`, can be represented by the following parse tree.

 ![](animnode.jpg)

 This parse tree can then be evaluated at runtime to compute the actual value.
 In this tree, the leaf nodes are values and interior nodes are operations that combine two or more sub-trees and produce a new value.
-The tree is evaluated until there is a single value remaining, which should be the result of the entire expression: 30.2957142.
+The tree is evaluated until there is a single value remaining, which should be the result of the entire expression: `30.2957142`.

 In the expression case, the output value of each node is a floating point number, and operations can be implemented simply by evaluating each sub-tree, and then combining them with an arithmetic operation, such as addition or multiplication.